-If the patent is a US patent and you have reason to believe that the patent is invalid and never should have been issued (based on your knowledge of the industry or the results of a prior art search), you may be able to challenge the patent’s validity using a United States Patent and Trademark Office (USPTO) process that is much cheaper than litigation.
+If the patent is a US patent and you have reason to believe that the patent is invalid and never should have been issued (based on your knowledge of the industry and/or the results of a prior art search), you may be able to challenge the patent’s validity using a United States Patent and Trademark Office (USPTO) process, which can be much cheaper than litigation.
 If the USPTO finds the patent to be invalid, then the threat of a patent infringement lawsuit may diminish or even disappear altogether.

-Starting in 2012, the USPTO began offering three new proceedings for challenging the validity of already issued U.S. patents: inter partes review, post grant review, and covered business method patent review.
-In each of these “post-grant” proceedings, a board of administrative patent judges determines whether or not the claims of the patent are valid based on prior art, evidence, and arguments presented by both the patent owner and the challenger.
-The patent owner and the challenger can even conduct limited discovery and argue before the board of administrative patent judges.
-What’s more, the board will issue its decision 18-24 months after a petition is filed — which is significantly faster than previous processes at the USPTO.
-In addition to the faster time table, post-grant proceedings are typically much less costly than litigation in the federal courts because the USPTO processes focus exclusively on patent validity instead of on patent validity and patent infringement.
+Additionally, the PTAB judges will issue their decision within approximately 18-24 months after a petition is filed — a timeline that is significantly faster than previous processes available at the USPTO.
+In addition to this faster time table, USPTO post-grant proceedings are also typically much less costly than patent litigation in the federal courts because the USPTO processes focus exclusively on patent validity rather than on patent validity and patent infringement.